Tombe à la fille

-The Tombe à la fille (Girl's tomb; Bez ar plac'h) is a small tomb located in the woods of Teillay, Brittany, France.
-According to local tradition, a girl killed by the Chouans during the French Revolution is buried there.
-Today it is a place of great devotion in the region.
-The tomb is regularly covered with flowers, and children's clothes are always hung on the surrounding vegetation.
+The Tombe à la fille (Girl's tomb; Bez ar plac'h) is a small tomb located in the woods of Teillay, Brittany, France where a girl named Marie Martin is buried.
+Nicknamed "Sainte Pataude", Marie became a revolutionary saint after she was murdered by Chouans in 1795 during the French Revolution.
+Her tomb is now a pilgrimage site where visitors leave flowers and hang children's clothes.